conan-io/docs/examples/tools/autotools/build_project_autotools_toolchain.rst

 .. warning::

-  This example only works in Linux and OSX, but not in Windows (even if using msys2/cygwin subsystems, WSL shouldn't be a problem it is Linux)
+  This example will only work for Linux and OSX environments and does not support Windows directly, including msys2/cygwin subsystems.
+  However, Windows Subsystem for Linux (WSL) should work since it provides a Linux environment.
+While Conan offers `win_bash = True` for some level of support in Windows environments with Autotools, it's not applicable in this tutorial.

 In this example, we are going to create a string formatter application